graphcommerce-org/graphcommerce/.changeset/young-penguins-run.md

 '@graphcommerce/eslint-config-pwa': patch
 ---

-When using @mui/material form fields, show a warning to the developer so they learn about the ecommerce-ui form components.
+When using @mui/material Form fields, show a warning to the developer so they learn about the @graphcommerce/ecommerce-ui form components.